TeaSpeak/TeaConnect/README.md

 # Attention:
 This project is currently under review,
-but coffee with pizza within a human generates miracles,
+but coffee and pizza within a human generates miracles,
 and soon there will be some progress!

 # TeamSpeak 3 patcher
-Welcome to the official TeamSpeak 3 patcher github repository
+Welcome to the official TeaConnect github repository

 ## What is this?
-TeamSpeak 3 patcher is a TeamSpeak 3 plugin which allows you to disable the TeamSpeak 3 blacklist and allows you to join 3.1 cracked servers!
+TeaConnect is a TeamSpeak 3 client addon which helps you to join TeaSpeak servers!

 ## Platform compatibility